-Meeting of: SUBJECT OVERVIEW AND SCRUTINY COMMITEE Date of Meeting: 14 NOVEMBER 2024 Report Title: ANNUAL CORPORATE SAFEGUARDING REPORT 2023/24 Report Owner / Corporate Director: CORPORATE DIRECTOR SOCIAL SERVICES AND WELLBEING Responsible Officer: JOE BOYLE POLICY OFFICER SOCIAL SERVICES AND WELLBEING Policy Framework and Procedure Rules: There is no effect upon the policy framework or procedure rules.
+Meeting of: CABINET Date of Meeting: 10 DECEMBER 2024 Report Title: ANNUAL CORPORATE SAFEGUARDING REPORT 2023/24 Report Owner / Corporate Director: CORPORATE DIRECTOR SOCIAL SERVICES AND WELLBEING Responsible Officer: JOE BOYLE POLICY OFFICER SOCIAL SERVICES AND WELLBEING Policy Framework and Procedure Rules: There is no effect on the policy framework and procedure rules.
 Executive Summary: This report provides details of the corporate safeguarding activity undertaken for the year 2023-24 including data on the number of safeguarding referrals to both adults and children's services.
 It outlines the way in which Bridgend County Borough Council's (BCBC) directorates have worked to safeguard its citizens along with information on future planned work.